-Bicycle Sunday, the weekly event that allows for non-motorized use of Cañada Road along Crystal Springs Regional Trail, will be canceled on holiday weekends to meet increased staffing needs at other parks.
+Bicycle Sunday, the weekly event that allows for non-motorized use of Cañada Road along Crystal Springs Regional Trail, will be canceled on Sunday, June 21 to meet increased staffing needs at other parks over the Juneteenth Weekend.

 Closure of Toyon Campground is ongoing.